2020PB/police-brutality/reports/Oregon.md

 ### Indiscriminate tear gas after protesters light small fire | July 20th

-After protesters allegedly lit a small fire, federal officers fired tear gas indiscriminately into the park, though according to the poster, most protesters were not in the park.
+After protesters allegedly lit a small fire, federal officers fired tear gas indiscriminately into the Lownsdale and Chapman Squares, though according to the poster, most protesters were not in these areas.
 Footage shows substantial clouds of tear gas with no protesters nearby.

 tags: less-lethal, protester, tear-gas

 id: or-portland-115

-geolocation:
+geolocation: 45.515732,-122.6773736

 **Links**